antiflasher/adaptizer-swift/README.md

 Simply add `.scaled` to a dictionary: `[w320.default: 80, w375: 100, w414: 120].scaled`.

-If you gave list of `Int`, `Float`, `Double` of `CGFloat` values, a `CGFloat` value will be returned – in order to use it directly as font size, constrint constant and other interface tweeking without convertation.
+If you gave list of `Int`, `Float`, `Double` of `CGFloat` values, a `CGFloat` value is returned – in order to use it directly as font size, constrint constant and other interface tweeking without convertation.

 Comflicts are solved towards more specific instruction.
 F.x. you set `[w320: 80, wC.phone: 100, wC.all: 120]`.
 For screen width of 320 points, all three instructions applicable, but `w320`is th only one exact, so it is used, the others are ignored.
 For screen width of 375 points on an iPhone, second and third instruction are applicable, but `wC.phone` is more specific than `wC.all`, so `wC.phone` is used.